 Most importantly, I have learned about myself.
 I have grown in my abilities, made important decisions and connections with people that have shaped my life and who I am in ways unimaginable.
 I love my field and look forward to the new adventures that await!

 Visiting an optometrist is just as important as visiting a dentist.
 We created Plano Eyecheck, an easy-to-use online platform to connect families in Singapore to their nearest optometrist.
 Locate, book and manage your appointments for a variety of eye care services, including comprehensive eye check-ups and myopia control consultations here.

 *Plano Eyecheck is currently in Singapore with plans to expand internationally to close the loop for eye care service delivery worldwide.

 Disclaimer: The views, thoughts and opinions expressed in this article are those of the author(s) and do not necessarily reflect the official policy or position of Plano.
-Any content provided by our guest bloggers or authors are of their opinion and are not intended to malign any religion, ethnic group, club, organization, company, individual or anyone or anything.
+Any content provided by our guest bloggers or authors is of their opinion and is not intended to malign any religion, ethnic group, club, organization, company, individual, or anyone or anything.

 Explore our specifically designed products and services backed by eye health professionals to help keep your children safe online and their eyes healthy.